-- Banned In China: Attempted in Brazil.
+- Banned in China: Attempted in Brazil.
 In 2019, the mayor of Rio de Janeiro ordered The Children's Crusade to be banned from the Riocentro Bienal do Livro, Brazils most important literary event, because of the gay romance between Billy and Teddy.
 However, this massively backfired and caused the comic to sell out before any of the authorities could take it.

 - Doing It for the Art: The 2013 run has become famous for innovative layout design by Jamie McKelvie, especially the double page spread for each issue.

 - Executive Meddling: Eli didn't show up in the 2013 run as he was under editorial embargo at the time, as a different writer had plans for him.
 Alas for poor Eli, however, Young Avengers came and went, and most of its members have gone on to other on-goings while Eli disappeared into Comic-Book Limbo.
 Eli didnt return to the team until 2019 with Marvel Comics #1000.

 - I Knew It!: Wiccan and Hulkling's reveal as being a couple was done sooner than planned, because all the fans could tell they were in a relationship anyway.